As an ultralight packer, I had become accustomed to traveling with next to nothing on personal trips.

 Unplanned Nights

-If problems arise (either work or weather-related) and I end up staying an extra day, I won’t have any reserved clothes to wear.
-On a rare occasion, this occurs, most hotels offer laundry service.
+If problems arise (either work or weather-related) and I stay an extra day, I won’t have any reserved clothes to wear.
+On rare occasions, this occurs, most hotels offer laundry service.

 What Are Your Thoughts?